-It’s most likely a quarter of a percent.
+It’s most likely a quarter of a per cent.
 On the other hand, being at the top of your class isn’t always sufficient.

 Many institutions have minimum GPA requirements, which differ from school to school.

-Honors Requirements In Some American Colleges
+Honours Requirements In Some American Colleges

 Some colleges, on the other hand, do not award these awards based on GPA; instead, a proportion of the best students is considered.

 It’s a good idea to double-check the school’s honours requirements before enrolling.

 The following are several schools and their unique celebration requirements: